Anique01/FoundationsCourse_OdinProject/LandingPage/README.md

 **Solution:**
 After doing some Google research, I realized the issue was related to how I had structured my flex container and its child elements.
 By adjusting the `.left` and `.right` classes, I was able to correct the alignment and make the flexbox behave as intended.

+### 3. Image and Text Alignment under Flexbox

+**Problem:**
+I was having trouble aligning text directly under images while keeping the images in a horizontal line.
+Initially, I used flexbox for the layout, but the text wasn't aligning correctly beneath the images, and they were not grouped as intended.

+**Solution:**
+After searching online for solutions, I couldn’t find a clear fix.
+I then asked ChatGPT for help, who explained that the issue was due to not grouping the image and text together as a single flex item.
+ChatGPT suggested wrapping each image and its corresponding text inside a container (`<div class="infoItem">`) and using `flex-direction: column` to stack them vertically within the flex container.
+This allowed me to keep the images aligned horizontally while positioning the text under each image correctly.